raspberrypilearning/cats/en/step_6.md

 --- /task ---

 --- task ---
 Add some code to your cat sprite to add one to the score each time a cat reaches the door.
-Don't forget to also set the score to zero at the start of the game.
+Don't forget to also set the score to zero when the flag is clicked at the start of the game.

 ![Cat sprite](images/cat-sprite.png)